rprt/rspec-page-regression/README.md

 ### Headlessly using PhantomJS and Poltergeist

 Install PhantomJS as per [PhantomJS: Download and Install](http://phantomjs.org/download.html) and/or [Poltergeist: Installing PhantomJS](https://github.com/jonleighton/poltergeist#installing-phantomjs).
-There are no other external dependencies (no need for Qt, nor an X server, nor ImageMagick, etc.).

 In your Gemfile: